 How Tailscale assigns IP addresses

-Tailscale makes it easy to connect to your network by providing you with a consistent IP address for each node (a device or a server).
+Tailscale makes it easy to connect to your network by providing you with a stable IP address for each node (a device or a server).
 These addresses stay the same, no matter where nodes move to in the physical world, making them easy to manage and share with non-technical users.

 By default, every device receives an IP address in the 100.x.y.z range.
 This IP address is auto-assigned based on the device and authorization credentials and cannot be changed by hand.

 You can find your address in two ways: via the Tailscale client, and via the command line.

 ip addr show tailscale0

 For Windows devices, open the app menu from the system task bar and look for the IP listed in the dropdown.

 - For macOS devices, open the menu bar app and look for the IP listed in the dropdown.

 You can also locate your IP by running